-There are several ways to cause a TPM to abort an executing command:
+1425There are several ways to cause a TPM to abort an executing command: TPM\ACCESS\x.Seize, TPM\STS\x.commandReady,and and TPM\ACCESS\x.activeLocality.

-TPM_ACCESS_x.Seize, TPM_STS_x.commandReady, and

-TPM_ACCESS_x.activeLocality.
 Because of implementation differences and the nondeterministic nature of some commands that may be executing, the TPM may not be able to respond to a command abort immediately or within a predictable time.
-This non-deterministic behavior causes driver design difficulties because the driver will not be able to distinguish between a TPM waiting normally and a TPM that has encountered an error and is not responsive.
+This non-deterministic behavior causes driver design difficulties because the driver will not1430be able to distinguish between a TPM waiting normally and a TPM that has be able to distinguish between a TPM waiting normally and a TPM that has encountered an error and is not responsive.
 Therefore, a maximum amount of time is specified so TPM manufacturers have a design parameter that drivers can rely upon.